revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 <details><summary><b>Show Answer</b></summary>
   <blockquote>

- - In python `re.split()` is used to define a how many splits you want to perform.
+ - In python, `re.split()` is used to define how many splits you want to perform.
- - Take an example if maxsplit=3, then it will done 3 splits.
+ - For example, if maxsplit=3, then it will do 3 splits.

 **Syntax**:

  `re.split(pattern,string,maxsplit=0,flags=0)`

- - In regular expression pattern and strings are the mandatory ones.
+ - In regular expression, pattern and strings are the mandatory ones.
  - maxsplit and flag functions are not mandatory.

- 1.pattern: In regular expression pattern function is  used for splitting the string.
+ 1.pattern: In regular expression pattern, function is used for splitting the string.

  2.string: The string we want to perform split.

- 3.maxsplit: The numbers of splits you want ot perform.It's based upon the split size.
+ 3.maxsplit: The number of splits you want to perform.It's based upon the split size.

- 4.flags: There is no flages are applied, by dafault.
+ 4.flags: There are no flages applied, by default.

 </blockquote>
 </details>